JuniorDugue/JuniorDugue/README.md

 <details>
 <summary><strong>Long Intro</strong></summary>
- <p>My name's Junior, I'm a full-stack developer & graphic designer with an interest in full-stack web development and applications.</p>
+ <p>I'm a full-stack developer & graphic designer with an interest in full-stack web development and applications.</p>
           <p>I've spent the last 18 months studying full stack javascript development at Lambda School while working full time.
 In their immersive program for part-time students, I learned Frontend & Backend Javascript, Complex State Management, API Development, Databases, Data Structures & Algorithms, and Computer Science among other topics.</p>
           <p>Before becoming a full-stack developer, I always had interests in technologies, gadgets, and art.
 I graduated from Broward College in 2012 located in South Florida with a degree in Digital Multimedia.
 That’s where I was first introduced to web programming, along with graphic & web design, 3D & motion graphics, and video editing.</p>
           <p>When I'm not coding or designing, I'm usually watching anime, playing video games, or working up a sweat at a nearby park/gym.</p>